 Budnitz has also conceived of and co-designed all of Kidrobot's retail stores and the Kidrobot Room (within Peter Gatien's CIRCA mega-nightclub in Toronto).
 In late 2006 he authored the book I AM PLASTIC: The Designer Toy Explosion, published by Harry Abrams Press.
 This was followed in 2011 by I AM PLASTIC TOO, and his children's book created with artist Aya Kakeda,The Hole in the Middle.

-He is currently helping create a Kidrobot feature film with MGM Entertainment, working on a non-fiction book on business and art, and helping several companies helping design educational software for children and modular robots for adults.
+He is currently helping create a Kidrobot feature film with MGM Entertainment, working on a non-fiction book on business and art, designing educational software for children, and modular robots for adults.

 Budnitz still occasionally photographs, including a center spread for Readymade Magazine and album covers for Black Lab.
 Budnitz frequently appears as a speaker at conferences on business innovation and creativity worldwide.
 He posts blog at paulbudnitz.com.